UEABIO/physalia-intro-stats-2023/docs/12-Introduction-to-statistics.md

-This term we will be focusing more on *statistics*.
-We actually did quite a lot of *descriptive statistics* work last term.
-Every time we summarised or described our data, by calculating a **mean**, **median**, **standard deviation**, **frequency/count**, or **distribution** we were carrying out *descriptive statistics* that helped us understand our data better.
+We have previously covered a lot of descriptive statistics.
+Whenever we summarized or described our data by calculating the mean, median, standard deviation, frequency/count, or distribution, we were performing descriptive statistics.
+These methods helped us understand our data better.

-We are building on this to develop our skills in *inferential statistics*.
-Inferential statistics allow us to make generalisations - taking a descriptive statistics from our data such as the **sample mean**, and using it to say something about a population parameter (i.e. the **population mean**).
+Building on this, we will develop our skills in inferential statistics.
+Inferential statistics allow us to make generalizations.
+For instance, we can take a descriptive statistic, such as the sample mean, and use it to say something about a population parameter (i.e., the population mean).

-For example we might measure the measure the heights of some plants that have been outcrossed and inbred and make some summaries and figures to construct an average difference in height (this is **descriptive**).
-Or we could use this to produce some estimates of the general effect of outcrossing vs inbreeding on plant heights (this is **inferential**).
+For example, we might measure the heights of some plants that have been outcrossed and inbred, summarize the data, and create figures to show an average difference in height (this is descriptive statistics).
+Then, we could use this data to estimate the general effect of outcrossing versus inbreeding on plant heights (this is inferential statistics).

 ## Darwin's maize data

-Loss of genetic diversity is an important issue in the conservation of species.
-Declines in population size due to over exploitation, habitat fragmentation lead to loss of genetic diversity.
-Even populations restored to viable numbers through conservation efforts may suffer from continued loss of population fitness because of inbreeding depression.
+Loss of genetic diversity is crucial in species conservation.
+Population declines due to overexploitation and habitat fragmentation lead to genetic diversity loss.
+Even populations restored through conservation efforts may suffer from reduced fitness due to inbreeding depression.

-Charles Darwin even wrote a book on the subject *"The Effects of Cross and Self-Fertilisation in the Vegetable Kingdom"*.
-In this he describes how he produced seeds of maize (*Zea mays*) that were fertilised with pollen from the same individual or from a different plant.
-The height of the seedlings that were produced from these were then measured as a proxy for their evolutionary fitness.
+Charles Darwin wrote a book on this subject, *"The Effects of Cross and Self-Fertilisation in the Vegetable Kingdom."* In it, he describes producing seeds of maize (*Zea mays*) fertilized with pollen from the same individual or a different plant.
+The height of the resulting seedlings was measured as a proxy for their evolutionary fitness.

-Darwin wanted to know whether inbreeding reduced the fitness of the selfed plants - this was his **hypothesis**.
-The data we are going to use today is from Darwin's original dataset.
+Darwin's **hypothesis** was that inbreeding reduced the fitness of the selfed plants.
+Today, we will use data from Darwin's original dataset to explore this hypothesis.

 ```{=html}